 To set yourself up as an online teacher, you’ll need to have a working desktop or laptop with high-speed internet that can handle video and audio.

 As you’re looking into transitioning into online teaching, you probably already know that teaching online is very different from teaching face to face.
-Teaching in an online environment requires an extra set of skills than those you rely on in a traditional classroom.

 Professional certifications or special online teaching endorsements are not always a prerequisite for online teaching jobs.
 However, as the market for online learning continues to explode in popularity, a good way to set yourself apart as a strong candidate for many virtual teaching jobs is by getting some formal training in best practices for teaching online.